Your rights when pregnant on probation or a fixed-term contract

 Your rights on a fixed term contract

-If you meet the requirements, your employer has to pay you Statutory Maternity Pay (SMP).
+If you meet the eligibility requirements, your employer has to pay you Statutory Maternity Pay (SMP) even after the expiry of your fixed-term contract.
 You are entitled to paid time off for ante-natal appointments and your job should be safe for a pregnant woman to do.
 Being on a fixed term contract makes no difference to any of these rights.

-If you are on a fixed term contract that is not renewed, it is still a dismissal under law, and has the potential to be an unfair dismissal, depending on the circumstances.
+If you are on a fixed term contract that is not renewed, it is still a dismissal under law, and has the potential to be an unfair dismissal or discrimination, depending on the circumstances.

 If your contract ends and is not renewed, you need to look at the reasons why.
-If there is no longer a need for you to do the work, for example because the project has ended, you are redundant.
-If you have two years’ continuous service with the employer you will be entitled to a redundancy payment.
+If there is no longer a need for you to do the work, for example because the project has ended, your role may be redundant.
+If you have two years’ continuous service with your employer you will be entitled to a statutory redundancy payment.

-If you are dismissed or made redundant while you are pregnant or on maternity leave, you have some special rights.
+If you are dismissed or made redundant while you are pregnant or on maternity leave or following return from maternity leave, you have some special rights.
 If the job still exists, and your contract is not renewed because of your pregnancy or maternity leave, the dismissal will be discriminatory and automatically unfair.
 A woman who is dismissed while pregnant must be given written reasons for her dismissal.

 It is automatically unfair to dismiss a woman because she is pregnant or intends to take maternity leave even if this means that she is unable to work for the majority of the contract, whether because of maternity leave or because of health and safety reasons.